Dyalog/ride/docs/protocol.md

 * `text`: the APL code to evaluate
 * `trace`: a boolean, whether the expression should be evaluated in the tracer (`<TC>`)

-Note that RIDE can't assume that everything entered in the session should be echoed. e.g. quote quad input.
-Therefore, RIDE should wait for the [`EchoInput`](#EchoInput) message described earlier.
+Note that RIDE can't assume that everything entered in the session will be echoed, e.g. quote quad input (`⍞`) doesn't echo.
+Therefore, RIDE should wait for the [`EchoInput`](#EchoInput) message.

 If multiple lines have been modified in the session, RIDE should queue them up and send them one by one, waiting for a response of either `AtInputPrompt` or